-This term has come to be used somewhat fast and loose, but in its most technical sense, pyramiding debt is when you pay off existing debt with new credit over and over again.
-At some point, an application will come back denied because the lender sees a trend and decides you actually don’t have the capital to handle the debt.
+You accumulate pyramiding debt when you repeatedly pay off existing debt with new credit.
+At some point, an application will be denied because this trend indicates that you may not have the capital to handle the debt.

-The term is also being used to identify a trend in applying for credit that lenders find suspicious.
-For example, say you have $20,000 in credit and are utilizing $10,000.
+The term is also used to identify another credit application trend that lenders find suspicious.
+Let’s say you have $20,000 in credit and are utilizing $10,000.
 That’s a credit ratio of 50 percent.
-You know that you should keep your ratio under 30 percent, so you take out another credit card and up your available credit to $40,000, and now your ratio is at 25 percent.
+In order to keep your credit ratio under 30 percent, you take out another credit card and up your available credit to $40,000.
 But then life happens.
-You find an amazing deal on a flat screen, have an exciting new job opportunity and need a new suit, and that opportunity is in another state, so you buy a plane ticket and stay in a hotel.
-Now your using $20,000 and your ratio is back at 50 percent.
-So, you apply for more credit, and this time you’re denied for pyramiding debt.
-While you haven’t actually paid of old debt with new (you’re making your payments), the trend your credit is taking doesn’t look promising to lenders.
+You find an amazing deal on a flat screen, or an incredible vacation package.
+Now you’re using $20,000 of your available $40,000, shooting your ratio back up to 50 percent.
+This time, when applying for more credit, you’re likely to be denied for pyramiding debt.
+While you haven’t actually paid off old debt with new and you’re consistently making your payments, the trend your credit is taking doesn’t look promising to lenders.

 The Fix: Take it easy on the purchases.
-Put some capital toward your debt and get your ratio in check that way.
-Then when you go to apply for credit, lenders will see that you have the income to handle it.
+Apply some capital toward your debt and get your ratio in check.
+This way, when you apply for credit, lenders will see that you have the income (and the discipline!) to handle it.

-Turns out having credit cards and loans may not be enough.
-They have to be used and active.
-If your student loan is in deferment or if you haven’t used your current credit cards in six months to a year, a lender may deem your recent credit history to be inconclusive of your ability to pay.
-Remember, recent credit history is counted more than past history.
-This can be a good thing if you’re recovering from a dip, but obviously, this can work against you, too.
+Unfortunately, having credit cards and past loans may not be enough.
+To give lenders confidence, they need to be in active use.
+If your student loan is in deferment or if you haven’t used your current credit cards in six months, a lender may deem your recent credit history to be inconclusive of your ability to pay.
+Remember, recent credit history carries more weight than past history.
+This can be a good thing if you’re recovering from a dip, but it can work against you, too.

-The Fix: Remember that everyone starts out with no credit, so this isn’t insurmountable.
+The Fix: Everyone starts out with no credit, so this isn’t insurmountable.
 If you have credit or can make payments toward your loan, start doing so.
-However, if you really need a new credit card, start small and try with local lenders like credit unions or your bank.
+However, if you really need a new credit card, try applying to local lenders like credit unions or your bank.

-Well, talk about a one-two punch.
-You’re denied credit and given a bad financial forecast.
-In this case, if your credit is solid and your job is solid, the lender may just have excessively high standards for giving out loans based on a scary economic climate.
+Talk about a one-two punch.
+You’re turned down for a loan and given a bad financial forecast.
+If your credit and income are solid, the lender may just have excessively high standards for loans at the moment.

-The Fix: Look around.
-While lots of credit inquiries will hurt your score, 2 or 3 in a year are considered normal and any dip will be temporary.
+The Fix: Don’t panic – just wait it out.
+While lots of credit inquiries will hurt your score, 2 or 3 in a year are considered normal.